Sergei holding a framed photograph of a new car

 3. Check you can afford the repayments

 Use our loan calculator to get an idea of how much your repayments might be.
-You can adjust the amount or the time to pay back to weigh up affordability.
+You can adjust the amount or length of the loan to weigh up affordability.

 4. Check which loans you might be eligible for